tue-robotics/action_server/README.md

  - **Why json?**
    - I know, it hurts to put a [json](https://en.wikipedia.org/wiki/JSON) string in a ROS message.
    But every action has its own semantics, its own parameters and its own structure in these parameters.
-   This means it doesn't fit in a static ROS message a client can send to the action server.
+   This means it doesn't fit in a static ROS message a client can send to the Action Server.
 The ugliest part is: there is no clear interface definition between client and server.
    The client side normally uses a grammar to parse natural language commands, so the grammar specifies the client side of the interface.
    On the server side, the action specifies the required structure of the semantics.
    So the Action implementation defines the server side of the interface.